-- (1) The classification of an eligible own-fund item of an insurer as an ancillary own-fund item is subject to the approval of the Authority. - (2) An ancillary own-fund item of an insurer may comprise the following eligible own-fund items to the extent they are not basic own-fund items as determined under regulation 74- - (a) unpaid and uncalled ordinary share capital, initial funds, member contributions or the equivalent basic own-fund item for mutual and mutual type insurers, or preference shares; - (b) a letter of credit or a guarantee provided to the insurer;

-- (c) any future claims which mutual or mutual type associations may have against their members by way of a call for supplementary contributions, within the following 12 months; or - (d) any other legally binding financial commitments provided to the insurer. - (3) An ancillary own-fund item of an insurer is classified as Tier 2 or Tier 3 as follows- - (a) if the item displays the features of a Tier 1 basic own-fund item in Schedule 9, once it has been called up and paid in, it is classed as Tier 2; - (b) otherwise, it is classed as Tier 3.
+- (1) The classification of an eligible own-fund item of an insurer as an ancillary own-fund item is subject to the approval of the Authority. - (2) An ancillary own-fund item of an insurer may comprise the following eligible own-fund items to the extent they are not basic own-fund items as determined under regulation 74, - (a) called up but unpaid share capital that is unpaid for more than 3 months, unpaid and uncalled ordinary share capital, initial funds, members' contributions or the equivalent basic own-fund item for mutual and mutual-type entities or preference shares; - (b) a letter of credit or a guarantee provided to the insurer; or - (c) any future claims which mutual or mutual type associations may have against their members by way of a call for supplementary contributions, within the following 12 months; or - (d) any other legally binding financial commitments provided to the insurer.22 - (3) An ancillary own-fund item of an insurer is classified as Tier 2 or Tier 3 as follows, - (a) if the item displays the features of a Tier 1 basic own-fund item in Schedule 9, once it has been called up and paid in, it is classed as Tier 2; - (b) otherwise, it is classed as Tier 3.